 EQ: What untold stories does this burial ground have that helps us understand what people had to endure through the centuries so we can enjoy our lives today?

-- Students work in 3 small groups to piece together different gravestone puzzles from the 18th, 19th, and 20th centuries.
+- Students work in small groups to discover people from the past who struggled.

 Traditional Church Scavenger Hunt: Discover the Church’s History

 EQ: Why is the Church important to our national story?